+- 3.6a: Revenue .

+- 3.6b: Sales, and/or .

-3.6a: Revenue3.6b: Sales, and/or3.6c: Cost savings
+- 3.6c: Cost savings .

-Data on 3.6a-3.6c can be collected by establishing baselines of the required data at the beginning of the grant period and noting if there was an increase in any of the metrics within the organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
-Sales and revenue data can be tracked by noting change in dollar amounts, percentages, or a combination of volume and average price.
-Stakeholders are not required to report a numeric value, so reluctance to share financial data should not impact this reporting requirement.
+Data on 3.6a-3.6c can be collected by establishing baseline numbers for the required data at the beginning of the grant period, noting if there was an increase in any of the metrics within the organization, in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.
+Sales and revenue data can be tracked by noting changes in dollar amounts, percentages, or a combination of volume and average price.
+Stakeholders are not required to report a numeric value.
+Reluctance to share financial data should not impact this reporting requirement.